Digital-Defiance/nlp-metaformer/README.md

 $$p^{nck} = P^{nk}_d  x^{cd}$$

-Dot product of each embedding with each other embedding using the metric tensor M
+At the heart of the proposed attention mechanism is the dot product of each embedding with each other embedding using a learnable metric tensor $M$, given by

 $$q^{ncc'} = M^{n}_{kk'} p^{nck} p^{nc'k'}$$